Available 24X7 Call For Free Consultation (281) 587-1111

 Everything You Need to Know About Hot Water Scalding Burns on Children

 Every year, more than 500,000 people suffer scalding burns.
-Young children are at the highest risk for hot water scalding burns.
+Young children are at the highest risk for hot water scald burns.

 What Are Hot Water Scalding Burns?

 Hot water scalding burns are a type of thermal burn caused by exposure to hot liquids, such as water or steam.
-These burns occur when a person comes into contact with hot water, either through immersion or splashing.
+These burns occur when a person comes into contact with hot water, either through immersion or splashing onto their skin.
 The severity of hot water scalding burns can vary, ranging from minor burns that affect only the outer layer of the skin to third-degree burns that penetrate deeper layers and cause significant damage.

-Leading Causes of Scalding Water Burns on Children
+Leading Causes of Scalding Water Burns in Children

 The most common causes of burns, specifically water burns on children, are thoroughly discussed below: